 In September 2014, Washington University underwent our 10-year on-site evaluation visit by a team of trained peer reviewers assigned by the HLC.

 As of 2015, Washington University participates in the HLC’s Open Pathway accreditation process.
 This process features a ten-year cycle which focuses on both assurance and improvement.
 Our 10-year cycle will take place between 2015 and 2025.
 There are Assurance Reviews in Years 4 and 10.
 Between Years 5 and 9 of the ten-year cycle, Washington University will propose and complete a Quality Initiative.
 In year 10, Washington University will undergo a comprehensive evaluation.
-Learn about the accreditation committees and their members.

 In addition to the university-wide accreditation, each of Washington University’s six schools is accredited in regular intervals by their school’s professional organization.